BA or MSci in Psychology, Philosophy & Linguistics

 Psychology, Philosophy & Linguistics

-What is Psychology, Philosophy and Linguistics ?
+What is Psychology, Philosophy and Linguistics?

 Psychology includes subjects as diverse as social interaction, learning, child development, schizophrenia and information processing.
 Philosophy is concerned with a wide range of questions including ethics, knowledge and the nature of mind.
-Linguistics is the study of language in all its aspects, including the structure of languages, meaning (semantic), how children learn language, pronunciation, and how people understand, mentally represent and generate language.
+Linguistics is the study of language in all its aspects, including the structure of languages, meaning (semantics), how children learn language, pronunciation, and how people understand, mentally represent and generate language.

 Why study Psychology, Philosophy and Linguistics at Oxford ?